Written by Andrea Clares, ANutr & Talia Cecchele, RD

 BED also impacts a person's mental health and they may experience mood swings, low self-esteem, anxiety, depression and social isolation.

-Most people with BED recover after receiving appropriate treatment.
+Most people with binge eating disorder recover after receiving appropriate treatment.
 Evidence-based guidelines suggest that the most effective treatment for BED is the new enhanced version of cognitive behavioral therapy (CBT-E) (4).
-This form of therapy focuses on improving disordered eating behaviours by tackling the ingrained food and diet rules and black and white thinking styles.
+This form of therapy focuses on improving disordered eating behaviours by tackling the ingrained food and diet rules, unhelpful nutrition misinformation and black and white thinking styles.

 What Can I Do?